 CS 314 Specification 4 - Evil Hangman - Using Data Structures

 Programming Assignment 4: Individual Assignment.
 You must complete this assignment on your own.
-You may not acquire from any source (e.g. another student, a web site, a LLM such as chatGPT) a partial or complete solution to a problem or project that has been assigned.
+You may not acquire from any source (e.g. another student, a web site, a LLM or chatbot such as chatGPT) a partial or complete solution to a problem or project that has been assigned.
 You may not show another student your solution to an assignment.
 You may not have another person (current student, former student, tutor, friend, anyone, LLM) “walk you through” how to solve an assignment.
 You may get help from the instructional staff.
 You may discuss general ideas and approaches with other students but you may not develop code together.
 Review the class policy on collaboration from the syllabus

-The purpose of this assignment is to implement a program that uses data structures including lists, maps, and sets to create a very challenging version of Hangman.
+The purpose of this assignment is to implement a program that uses data structures including lists, maps, and sets to create a challenging version of Hangman.

 Many thanks to Keith Schwarz of Stanford University for introducing me to this programming project and to Stuart Reges for his explanation of how the algorithm used to cheat.